joel-foo/wordle-unlimited/README.md

-# WORDLE

-try as many times as you like.
+# WORDLE UNLIMITED: try as many times as you like.

 hosted on <https://wordle-merciless.netlify.app/>